Malobika8/All-In-One/Java-BackToBasics/Annotations/ProcessingAnnotations-Ch-2.md

 # Process annotation for Class

-We have an "*myCat*" object that is an instance of the "*Cat*" class annotated.
+We have a "*myCat*" object that is an instance of the "*Cat*" class annotated.

 We can check if the Class is annotated with the *@VeryImportant* annotation.